-It really is the fight of the century: is fat healthy… or is it making you fat?
+It really is the fight of the century: is a high-fat diet healthy… or is it making you fat?
 If you’ve seen the Plant Paradox YES and NO lists, you know that there’s no simple answer – there are fats and oils on both sides of the fence.

-The YES list consists of a great many wonderful, naturally-derived fats and oils, and they are essential to making The Plant Paradox work for you as a way of life.
+The YES list consists of a great many wonderful, naturally-derived fats and oils packed with incredible fatty acids, that are essential to making The Plant Paradox work for you as a way of life.

 But, the oils on the NO list are chemically derived from lectin-bearing seeds or beans, which means you’ve got to avoid them at all costs.

-Good Fats to Eat (From the YES list)
+Good Types of Fat to Eat (From the YES list)

 - Algae oil